alvivar/owbot/README.md

-## owbot
+# OWbot
-Overwatch bot that collects data from Twitch.tv and do stuff #wip
+## Bot that collect and tweet the top Overwatch streamers from Twitch.tv